 - Though growth is much more likely under inclusive institutions, it is still possible under extractive institutions. - ullet Why? o Generate output and resources to extract. - Two types of growth under extractive political institutions: - extractive economic institutions allocating resources to high productivity activities controlled by the elites (e.g., Barbados, Soviet Union) - when relatively secure in their position, the elites may wish to allow the emergence of relatively inclusive economic institutions under their control (e.g., South Korea under General Park, China today). - But big difference from growth under inclusive institutions: no creative destruction and dynamics very different.
-Consequently, even though growth is possible under extractive institutions, this will not be sustained growth.
+Consequently, even though growth is possible under extractive institutions, this will ultimately hit a bottleneck and will not be sustained growth.